borntofrappe/borntofrappe/README.md

 ## Roadmap

+- feature: include illustrations in the different pages

 - review: playground graphic used in the github README

-- review: smenatic HTML, aria roles
+- review: semantic HTML, aria roles

 - review: font choices; consider a serif font for headings